davidenunes/mkgendocs/README.md

 A sources directory is created with the documentation that was automatically generated.
-Any examples in a "examples" directory are automatically copied over to the documentation, the module level docstrings are copied
+Any examples in a "examples" directory are automatically copied over to the documentation, the module level docstrings of any example source files are also copied and converted to markdown.

 ### Configuration Example